Drumcorps

 Drumcorps is the metal/breakcore musical project of American musician Aaron Spectre.
 He is currently based in Amsterdam, Netherlands.

 Spectre was born and raised in rural Massachusetts.
 He began Drumcorps after moving to Berlin to branch out creatively.
 He describes Drumcorps's sound as "solid songwriting mixed with an upfront intensity, human heart & soul mixed with machine precision".
 In 2007, Grist won the Sound Art Award at Austria's Ars Electronica.

 In 2015, Spectre recorded with drummer Igor Cavalera (of Sepultura, Soulwax, Cavalera Conspiracy, and Mixhell) for his album Falling Forward.

+In October 2025, Spectre was featured on Machine Girl's song "Dread Architect" as a drummer.